kausmeows/Image-Recognition/README.md

 # Image-Recognition
-Manipulating images using numpy and Cascade Classifier and OpenCv
+Manipulating images using numpy, Cascade Classifier and OpenCv

 If we take the original image like this -